chizuo/Calculator/README.md

 # Calculator
-Just a simple calculator application built by using html, css, and vanilla javascript.
+Just a simple calculator application built on html, css, and vanilla javascript.
 The calculator is great example of grammar analysis, syntax analysis, and semantic analysis.

 ## Description